-Timelessness can be difficult to achieve in the ever changing world with different trends coming and going each season.
-How can you make your special day be the most beautiful event that will not make you cringe with regret?
+A timeless wedding can be difficult to achieve in our ever changing world of trends.
+How can you make your special day be the most beautiful event that will not make you cringe with regret ten years down the line?
 Nobody wants to look back on their wedding photos and ask themselves “What was I thinking?
 That was the most hideous trend of the century!”
 Luckily there are a few simple rules you can follow to make your dream wedding stand the test of time.

 Rule 1.
 Make it MEANINGFUL